The Adventure Zone Royale: Episode 14

 So those vines are now gone.
 Okay, next in the order is the spider.

-The spider?
-Get this.
+The spider, get this.
 Cast spider climb.

 Jumps onto the pillar.

-Starts to climb straight, uh, straight upward.
+Starts to climb straight straight upward.

-Now, it's not like a great solution because he can't climb upward through the stairs, but he is able to sort of like climb clockwise around the tower, not stepping on any of the.
+Now, it's not like a great solution because he can't climb upward through the stairs, but he is able to sort of like climb clockwise around the tower, not stepping on any of these.

-I think he saw what happened to Klaxon and is like, fuck that so he's just he's just not gonna go on the steps anymore so he's just kind of like holding on to the wall here at step number 12 uh moving us to loraveth
+So he's just kind of like holding on to the wall here at step number 12, moving us to Loraveth.

 Okay.

-Last time you saw Rhyme, it was when you killed all of Rhyme's friends
+Uh, they, they look at you in a somewhat sort of inscrutable manner.
+You, last time you saw Rhyme, it was when you killed all of Rhyme's friends, uh, or led to the

 sometimes accidental deaths of Rhyme's friends